 If you think that all tacos are just meat rolled in a tortilla, you are sorely mistaken!
-The different taco varieties are so vast, our friends over at Food Fun Travel had to split their taco podcast episode into two different parts in order to include all the information.

 There are so many incredible taco stands scattered around Puerto Vallarta that the options are endless.
 Our personal favorite taco styles are tacos al pastor, tacos de marlin, and tacos de birria (goat stew – delicious!).

 Don’t worry, all the taco stands here are safe to eat at but if you’re wary about street food then you should join one of the many food tours here in Puerto Vallarta.
 They’ll take you to all the best places and give you a bit of info and history about the things you’re trying.

 Food tours are definitely amongst the most popular things to do in Puerto Vallarta.
 Here are a couple of options:

 - Check out our review of the street food tour with Vallarta Food Tours.

 - Bikes and Bites Tour – cruise around the Malecon, Zona Romantica, and other parts of the city while trying tacos and other culinary gems

 - Mexology Tacos and Tequila Tour – explore downtown Puerto Vallarta on foot while trying delicious tacos and tequila

 While we’re on the topic of food, I’ve got a post about where to eat in PV coming soon but until then I’ll leave you with one restaurant that is always recommended as the best place for fish tacos and margaritas on the beach: El Barracuda.
 You’re welcome.